Automated Data Migration from Relational & JSON Sources

 )

-Architectural Trade-off: MERGE introduces locking overhead compared to CREATE.
-For initial loads exceeding 10M records, pre-create unique constraints, disable automatic indexing during the load phase, and switch to CREATE with application-level deduplication.
-Re-enable constraints post-load for ongoing delta syncs.
+Architectural trade-off: MERGE introduces locking overhead compared with CREATE.
+For initial loads exceeding 10M records, pre-create unique constraints, use CREATE with application-level deduplication during the bulk phase, and switch back to MERGE for ongoing delta syncs once the constraints are online.
+A concrete worked example of translating referential integrity is migrating PostgreSQL foreign keys to Neo4j relationships automatically.

 Hierarchical JSON Normalization & Path Extraction

 Document-oriented sources introduce structural volatility.
-Deeply nested arrays, polymorphic schemas, and inconsistent key naming require systematic normalization before graph ingestion.
-JSON Document Flattening & Graph Conversion establishes a transformation pipeline that extracts hierarchical paths into discrete graph entities while preserving referential integrity.
+Deeply nested arrays, polymorphic schemas, and inconsistent key naming must be normalized before graph ingestion.
+JSON Document Flattening & Graph Conversion establishes a transformation stage that extracts hierarchical paths into discrete graph entities while preserving referential lineage.
+Flattening operations should retain a source path (for example $.orders[0].items[2].sku) so every derived node is auditable and reverse-traceable back to the document that produced it.

 import json